eurucamp/2012.eurucamp.org/source/blog/2012-07-05-ticket-sales-begin-monday.html.markdown

 body_class: article
 ---

-Regsitration for eurucamp and JRubyConf EU will begin this **Monday, 9 July at 12 noon CEST**.
+Registration for eurucamp and JRubyConf EU will begin this **Monday, 9 July at 12 noon CEST**.

 Tickets will be priced as follows: